 - Ready to dig into the source?
 Check out the GitHub project and contribution guidelines.

 - Do you have knowledge, lessons learned, or best practices to share?
-We’d love to hear from you on Twitter (@K8ssandra) or our mailing lists (forums are coming soon).
+We’d love to hear from you on Twitter (@K8ssandra) or our forum.

 We’re excited to have you here!